Polymer/koa-node-resolve/README.md

 ## Configuration

-`nodeResolve(root, options={})`
+`nodeResolve(options={})`

 ### Options

+ - `root` the on-disk directory that maps to the served root URL, used to resolve module specifiers in filesystem.
+In most cases this should match the root directory configured in your downstream static file server middleware.
  - `logger` an alternative logger to use (`console` is the default).
  - `html` an alternate parse/serialize strategy function for HTML documents of the following form:
     ```js
-    (html: string, transform: (ast: parse5.DefaultTreeNode) => void) => string
+    (source: string, transform: (ast: parse5.DefaultTreeNode) => void) => string
     ```
     The `transform` parameter is a function that takes as its paramter a `DefaultTreeNode` from the `parse5` package.
-The purpose of the strategy function is to allow customization of the parsing, processing and serializing of HTML content encountered by the middleware.
+The purpose of the strategy function is to allow customization of the parsing, pre-processing and serializing of HTML content encountered by the middleware.
 The default behavior is represented below:
     ```js
     import { removeFakeRootElements} from 'koa-node-resolve/lib/support/parse5-utils.js';
     const parse5 = require('parse5');

-    // Default HTML transform strategy:
+    const nodeResolve = require('koa-node-resolve');

-    (html, transform) => {
+    nodeResolve({html: (html, transform) => {
       const ast = parse5.parse(html);
       // The `parse5` library adds "synthetic" html, head and body elements
       // when it parses a document that doesn't contain them.
 This function